-When I first started working in the tech industry, I'll admit that it took me a while to figure out the answer to a question that was top-of-mind for me:
+When I first started working in the tech industry, I'll admit that it took me a while to figure out the answer to this top-of-mind question:

 And what I learned is, "the cloud" is a pretty big deal that powers how a lot of modern technology companies operate.

 IaaS, PaaS, and SaaS stand for the three main categories of cloud computing.
-Cloud computing is the practice of using a network of different servers that host, store, manage, and process data online -- in "the cloud" I mentioned earlier.
-Here's a breakdown of the different ways businesses are monetizing cloud computing to offer customers different types of online services:
+Cloud computing is the practice of using a network of different servers that host, store, manage, and process data online — in "the cloud," as I mentioned earlier.

-IaaS customers can control their own data infrastructure without having to physically manage it on-site.
-Instead, they can access and store data on the servers of IaaS providers, and use a dashboard or API (application programming interface) to access and manage their resources.
+IaaS customers can control their data infrastructure without having to physically manage it on-site.
+Instead, they store data on the servers of IaaS providers, and use a dashboard or API (application programming interface) to access and manage their resources.

 What does IaaS do?

-IaaS helps companies build and manage their data as they grow, paying for the storage and server space that they need to build hardware or software, without having to actually host and manage servers themselves on-site.
+IaaS helps companies build and manage data as they grow, paying for the storage and server space that’s needed without having to actually host and manage servers themselves on-site.
 IaaS products make up the foundations of building new technologies delivered over the cloud.

-AWS is overseen by Amazon and is used for on-demand cloud computing and purchased for on a recurring subscription basis.
-AWS helps companies store data and deliver content -- in fact, it's helping you read this blog post right now.
+Amazon Web Services (AWS): AWS is overseen by Amazon and is used for on-demand cloud computing and purchased for on a recurring subscription basis.
+AWS helps companies store data and deliver content — in fact, it's helping you read this blog post right now.